-Section 29 - Non-Conforming Use of Land
+Section 30 - Non-Conforming Use of Land.

-The non-conforming use of land shall not be enlarged or extended beyond the area of land occupied by such use at the time of the adoption of these Regulations. .
+The non-conforming use of land that is in violation of current setback requirements shall not be enlarged or extended beyond the area of land occupied by such use at the time of the adoption of these Regulations.